 Whether you’re looking for the best plant for your home, or you simply want to collect all the rubber plants out there, here’s a list to get you started.

 Ficus elastica robusta

 Ficus elastica robusta is your straightforward ficus elastica with glossy, leathery medium green leaves.
 Compared to the following varieties, it’s more of a pure green in color.
 It’s considered the closest cultivar to the original ficus elastica brought over to the states from Asia; the main difference is that its leaves are wider and glossier than the original plant.
-All of the above care tips apply to this plant for healthy growth.
+All the above care tips apply to this plant for healthy growth.

 Ficus elastica burgundy

 The ubiquitous burgundy is another one of the quintessential rubber plants out there.
 It has dark green leaves with bright red veins — the leaves also emerge from red sheaths, contributing to a striking color contrast on the plant.
 For a variety with an even deeper foliage color, check out the Black Prince.
 With the burgundy, avoid overwatering it or leaving it next to drafty windows, or else the leaves may start dropping.